DataDog/dd-sdk-ios/README.md

 # Datadog SDK for iOS

-> Swift library to interact with Datadog.
-Supports iOS only.
+> Swift and Objective-C libraries to interact with Datadog on iOS.

-⚠️ This is an **alpha version** of the SDK and source breaking changes might be introduced in `1.0.0`.

 ## Getting Started

-TBD
+See the dedicated [Datadog iOS log collection](https://docs.datadoghq.com/logs/log_collection/ios/?tab=us) documentation to learn how to send logs from your iOS application to Datadog.

 ## Example Projects